goaver/api-integration/website/docs/check.md

 - <b>warnings</b> - The warnings found based on the configured warnings in group settings

   * `Age` - Individual is under the age of 18
   * `Country` - Individual is from a restricted country
   * `State` - Individual is from a restricted state or province
   * `IPVpnTor` - Enrollment completed over VPN or TOR
   * `Address` - Address invalid or suspected of fraud
   * `EmailAddress` - Email address is invalid or suspect
   * `WatchlistHitsFound` - Watchlist results found for individual
   * `AdverseMediaFound` - Adverse media results found for individual
+  * `SameEmailFound` - the provided e-mail address was provided in a previous verification
+  * `SameIdDocumentFound` - the same identification document was provided in a previous verification
+  * `SameNameFound` - the same name was provided in a previous verification
+  * `PhoneInvalid` - the phone number provided is invalid
+  * `PhonePrepaidOrVoip` - the phone number provided is prepaid, disposable, or VOIP

 - <b>checkResults</b> - The result of the requested checks (see example below for complete data model)